benmarwick/precipitation_experiment_schedule_package/README.md

 Note that the NA days at the end (i.e. on days 67 or 68) are simply included to keep the schedule looking “square”.

+## Licence

+We release the code in this repository under the MIT software license. see text of license [here](LICENSE)